Internet of Things (IoT) | Set 2

 This wonder is because of the IoT technology behind it,

-- The temperature sensor connected with plant pot detects the low temperature.
+- The temperature sensor connected with the plant pot detects the low temperature.

 - Then it triggers the microprocessor platforms such as Raspberry-Pi, Arduino boards.